jadebustos/hackton-rheledge-upgrade/upgrade.md

 When the server boots:

-Check if the upgrade was successfull and delete the old repository:
+Check if the upgrade was successful and delete the old repository:

 ```
 [root@upgrade ~]# ostree remote delete edge